 Bacteriostatic

 Bacteriostatic describes an intervention that suppresses bacterial growth.
 Iron is a necessary nutrient for microbial growth and metabolism.
-By binding iron and making it unavailable to microbes, lactoferrin limits microbes' ability to proliferate and overwhelm the immune system.
+By binding iron and making it unavailable to microbes, lactoferrin may limit microbes' ability to proliferate and overwhelm the immune system.

 Bactericidal

-Bactericidal is the mechanism by which an intervention kills bacteria.
-Lactoferrin is bactericidal because it can bind directly to bacterial cell membranes, destabilizing them and increasing their permeability.
-This ultimately leads to bacterial cell death.
+Bactericidal is the mechanism by which an intervention may help manage bacteria.
+Lactoferrin is thought to bind directly to bacterial cell membranes, potentially destabilizing them and increasing their permeability.
+This may support the body's natural ability to manage bacterial presence.

-Lactoferrin can also interfere with bacterial biofilm formation.
-Forming biofilms within the host is a required adherence factor for some bacteria to survive, so inhibiting this can prevent bacterial survival.
+Lactoferrin may also interfere with bacterial biofilm formation.
+Forming biofilms within the host is a required adherence factor for some bacteria to survive, so inhibiting this can support the body's natural defenses.

 Spectrum of Activity